the-james-burton/testing-workshop-junit5/README.md

 - Implement all test method stubs in PassengerTest as indicated for Module 2
 - Implement all test method stubs in ServiceTest as indicated for Module 2

 The stubs are a guideline, so please feel free to change as you see fit.
+When done try running your tests using the techniques you learned in exercise 1.
+How much has your coverage gone up by?
+Are there any parts of the classes under test that are not yet tested?
+If yes, don't worry - we will look at this in the next exercise!

 ## Exercise 3 : Testing Exceptions

+If you run your test coverage report after doing exercise 2, you will notice that the uncovered code is the part that throws exceptions.
+JUnit 5 provides a nice way of testing these and making assertions on them.
+Read chaper 6 of [A Guide to JUnit 5](https://www.baeldung.com/junit-5) and then go on to implement the remaining method stubs in **StopTest**, **PassengerTest** and **ServiceTest**.

 Verify